SteMak/usc_2024_submission/README.md

 - `load(bytes32 compatibleKey, bytes memory data)` stores the `data` at `compatibleKey` (and subsequent slots) in `transient` storage.
 It aborts if no `data hash` is recorded in `persistent` storage or if the provided data does not match the recorded `data hash`.
 - `read(bytes32 compatibleKey) returns (bytes memory data)` returns the `data` stored at `compatibleKey` (and subsequent slots) in `transient` storage.
 It aborts if the data is not loaded into `transient` storage, if no `data hash` is recorded in `persistent` storage, or if the data in `transient` storage is corrupted and does not match the recorded `data hash`.
 - `status(bytes32 compatibleKey) returns (KeyStatus)` returns whether the key is empty, if data is loaded into `transient` storage, or if it is not loaded (including cases of data corruption).

+### Composability

+In the context of an isolated call, the `read` function may succeed without prior `transient` data set only for reading zero length bytes array.
+Otherwise, the execution fails due to the recorded hash mismatch.
+Zero length arrays are not used in the project.

+Additionally, that the `status` function does not follow the composability requirement.
+However, in context of the project it is not used that way.

 ### Data Packing